C. J. Beathard: Professional career

+Pre-draft

-Beathard received an invitation to play in the 2017 Senior Bowl.
-He met with representatives from the Chicago Bears during the week of the Senior Bowl, but failed to stand out after a week of practices.
-On January 28, 2017, Beathard played for the North team, and was limited to two passes for 4 passing yards and a 12-yard rush as the North lost 15–16 to the South.
-He attended the NFL combine and performed the vertical jump, broad jump, and positional drills.
+Beathard played in the 2017 Senior Bowl for the North team, and was limited to two passes for 4 passing yards as the North lost 15–16 to the South.
+He attended the NFL Combine and performed the vertical jump, broad jump, and positional drills.
 Due to a hamstring injury, he opted to skip the 40-yard dash, short shuttle, and three-cone drill.
 On March 27, 2017, Beathard participated at Iowa's pro day along with Desmond King, Jaleel Johnson, George Kittle, Riley McCarron, LeShun Daniels Jr., Cole Croston, Faith Ekakitie, Anthony Gair, Jake Duzey and Ron Coluzzi.
 He performed the short shuttle, three-cone drill, vertical jump, broad jump, and passing drills for the team representatives and scouts who attended from all 32 NFL teams.
 At the conclusion of the pre-draft process, Beathard was projected to be a sixth- or seventh-round pick by NFL draft experts and scouts.

 San Francisco 49ers

-The San Francisco 49ers selected Beathard in the third round (104th overall) of the 2017 NFL Draft.
-He was the sixth quarterback to be selected that year.